ItsBentacular/IowaStateProjects/ConversionMasterProject/README.md

 ConversionMaster is a robust command-line interface (CLI) application authored in C. It serves as a centralized utility for performing complex unit conversions and mathematical approximations across five scientific and economic domains: Mathematics, Chemistry, Physics, Economics, and Basic Physical Measurements.
+This was my first ever project at ISU!

 Technical Stack